andreas-04/MakeItAwesome/Assets/Tests/howtoTest.md

 ## Getting Started

 ### Note:
 - The below instructions for using Test Runner apply to both boundary and stress testing.
-Although stress tests don't need to be automated or used in the Test Runner, for simplicities sake, its much easier this way.
+Although stress tests doesn't need to be automated or used in the Test Runner, for the sake of simplicity, its much easier this way.
 - The Test Runner now comes default with the Unity Editor so you don't need to download.

 ### Pre-Step: Creating Testing Assembly Folder (Edit/Play Mode)